stefanos-86/HexGame/README.md

 But what matters the most to someone who codes as an hobby: Godot was fun to work with.

+Special thanks to the developers of [GUT](https://github.com/bitwes/Gut).
+There's a copy of it "embedded" in the repo, but that is because I did not have time to find a better way to manage the dependency.

 ## Careful!
 I tried to keep the code clean-ish, but I tested only parts of it.
 Quality was not a priority.